 As part of the annual Action Plan process, the City releases a Notice of Funding Availability ("NOFA") for the three grant programs.
-The NOFA was released in February 2022, with an original submittal deadline of March 7th.
-This deadline was extended to March 9th due to technical difficulties with the application submittal system.
+The NOFA was released in February 2022, with an original submittal deadline of March 7, 2022.
+This deadline was extended to March 9, 2022, due to technical difficulties with the application submittal system.
 Housing staff has reviewed all proposals to ensure compliance with the prescribed regulations and consistency with the City's goals and objectives.

-An executive summary was prepared for each request which summarizes the requested funding level, proposed use of funds, and benefit to the community in Attachment 1.
+An executive summary was prepared for each request which summarizes the requested funding level, proposed use of funds, and benefit to the community.
+This executive summary was presented to Council on April 12, 2022.
 The federal grant funding recommendations for CDBG, HOME and ESG are presented below.